Chobits Omnibus Volume Two collects the final four volumes of CLAMP’s manga series into one volume.

 In the final volume of Chobits, Hideki has to make a decision as to whether or not Chi is the one “just for him.”
 Whatever choice Hideki makes will not only affect Chi, but it will affect all Persocoms.
 Hideki receives the last pieces of information he needs to know, and says his final answer.

 There has been a bit of criticism directed at Chobits over the years, and the criticism usually revolves around the series being sexist.
 The sexism charges come from the fact that many of the Persocoms shown in the series are female with male owners, so this depicts men controlling women.
-It should be noted that there are male Persocoms with female owners that appear in the background; while none of them are main characters, the fact is, they do exist.
+It should be noted that there are male Persocoms with female owners that appear in the background.
+While none of them are main characters, the fact is, they do exist.

 I’m not sure how far these critics have read into the series in order to determine whether they come to this conclusion only after reading the early volumes of the series or after reading the whole series.
-To me, Chobits starts out as a light and fluffy comedy, but new layers are added to the series that not only add a darker and more series tone, but these layers also deepen the story.
-The relationships between humans and Persocoms that are examined in these series are actually thought-provoking and make the reader think about the ramifications of these relationships.
+To me, Chobits starts out as a light and fluffy comedy, but new layers are added to the series that not only add a darker and more serious tone, but these layers also deepen the story.
+The relationships between humans and Persocoms that are examined in this series are actually thought-provoking and make the reader think about the ramifications of these relationships.
 The reader also gets to see the world of Chobits through Hideki’s eyes, and starts to wonder about the same questions that Hideki raises about Persocoms over the course of the series.

 Just like with Chobits Omnibus Volume One, I overall prefer this release over the corresponding manga volumes that Tokyopop released when they had the license.
 My only real complaint has to do with the size of this omnibus, because I think it’s rather big and can be unwieldy to read.
 I would have preferred it if Dark Horse has released four volumes of two-in-one omnibuses instead.